kamalsoft/skyline/README.md

 - **Modern "Glassmorphism" UI:** A clean, beautiful interface that is a pleasure to use.
 - **Accessible:** Full keyboard navigation and screen reader support ensure the app is usable by everyone.

+## 🌟 Unique Value Proposition

+Skyline's unique value is its focus on providing an **Immersive Weather Experience**.
+While most weather apps are purely functional, Skyline competes on:

+1.  **Aesthetics:** The living, animated background and clean "glass" UI are core to the experience.
+2.  **Customization:** A deep settings panel allows users to tailor the dashboard to their exact preferences.
+3.  **Ambiance:** The combination of dynamic visuals and optional soundscapes creates an ambient experience, not just a data tool.

+We are positioned as a premium, "lifestyle" weather application for users who value design and personalization.

 ## 🛠️ Technology Stack

 - **Framework:** React (v18+)